Helianthus

-Helianthus (/ˌhiːliˈænθəs/) is a genus comprising about 70 species of annual and perennial flowering plants in the daisy family Asteraceae commonly known as sunflowers.
+Helianthus (/ˌhiːliˈænθəs/) is a genus comprising around 70 species of annual and perennial flowering plants in the daisy family Asteraceae commonly known as sunflowers.
 Except for three South American species, the species of Helianthus are native to North America and Central America.
 The best-known species is the common sunflower (Helianthus annuus).
 This and other species, notably Jerusalem artichoke (H. tuberosus), are cultivated in temperate regions and some tropical regions, as food crops for humans, cattle, and poultry, and as ornamental plants.
 The species H. annuus typically grows during the summer and into early fall, with the peak growth season being mid-summer.

 Several perennial Helianthus species are grown in gardens, but have a tendency to spread rapidly and can become aggressive.
 On the other hand, the whorled sunflower, Helianthus verticillatus, was listed as an endangered species in 2014 when the U.S. Fish and Wildlife Service issued a final rule protecting it under the Endangered Species Act.
-The primary threats are industrial forestry and pine plantations in Alabama, Georgia, and Tennessee.
+The primary threats to this species are industrial forestry and pine plantations in Alabama, Georgia, and Tennessee.
 They grow to 6 ft and are primarily found in woodlands, adjacent to creeks and moist, prairie-like areas.

 The common sunflower is the national flower of Ukraine, cultivated there for several centuries.

 Description

 Sunflowers are usually tall annual or perennial plants that in some species can grow to a height of 300 cm or more.
 Each "flower" is actually a disc made up of tiny flowers, to form a larger false flower to better attract pollinators.
 The plants bear one or more wide, terminal capitula (flower heads made up of many tiny flowers), with bright yellow ray florets (mini flowers inside a flower head) at the outside and yellow or maroon (also known as a brown/red) disc florets inside.
 Several ornamental cultivars of H. annuus have red-colored ray florets; all of them stem from a single original mutant.
-While the majority of sunflowers are yellow, there are branching varieties in other colours including, orange, red and purple.
+While the majority of sunflowers are yellow, there are branching varieties in other colors including, orange, red and purple.

 The petiolate leaves are dentate and often sticky.
 The lower leaves are opposite, ovate, or often heart-shaped.
 The rough and hairy stem is branched in the upper part in wild plants, but is usually unbranched in domesticated cultivars.